Head of state and government Yahya Jammeh

-The police, NIA and army continued to unlawfully arrest and detain people in violation of national law.
-Detainees were held in overcrowded and insanitary conditions in official places of detention such as the Mile 2 Central Prison, the NIA headquarters and police detention centres.
-They were also held in secret detention centres, including military barracks, secret quarters in police stations, police stations in remote areas and warehouses.
+The police, NIA and army arrested and detained people in breach of safeguards in national law.
+Detainees were held in official places of detention such as the Mile 2 Central Prison, the NIA headquarters and police detention centres, as well as in secret detention centres, including military barracks, secret quarters in police stations, police stations in remote areas and warehouses.

 Freedom of expression – journalists

 Freedom of expression continued to be severely limited.
-Journalists faced threats and harassment if they wrote stories deemed unfavourable to the authorities or if they were believed to have provided such information to media outlets.
+Journalists faced threats and harassment if they were suspected of writing stories unfavourable to the authorities or of providing information to media outlets.

-- Journalist Ebrima Manneh of the Daily Observer, who was arrested in 2006, remained subjected to enforced disappearance despite a 2008 ruling by the ECOWAS Community Court of Justice demanding his release and damages for his family.
-The government and police officials continued to deny that he is in custody.
+- Daily Observer journalist Chief Ebrima Manneh, who was arrested in 2006, remained disappeared despite a 2008 ruling by the ECOWAS Community Court of Justice demanding his release and damages for his family.
+In October, the government denied any knowledge of his whereabouts.

 Human rights defenders